TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 **Postal Mail**

-If you do not wish to receive catalogs, coupons, and other promotional postal mail, contact us or call 800-440-0680 to opt out.
+If you do not wish to receive catalogs, coupons, and other promotional postal mail, email guest.relations@target.com with your first and last name and complete mailing address or call 800-440-0680 to opt out.

 **Telephone**

-If you do not wish to receive promotional telephone calls, contact us or call 800-440-0680 to opt out.
+If you do not wish to receive promotional telephone calls, email guest.relations@target.com with your first and last name and telephone number or call 800-440-0680 to opt out.
 This opt out does not apply to operational phone calls (e.g., confirmation of delivery address and prescription refills).

 **E-mail**

-If you do not wish to receive promotional e-mails from us, contact us or call 800-440-0680 to opt out.
+If you do not wish to receive promotional e-mails from us, email guest.relations@target.com or call 800-440-0680 to opt out.
 You may still receive select emails from us if you have requested them through one of our services such as Weekly Ad Reminders, Gift Reminders, or E-mail Me when Available notifications.
 You can discontinue these e-mails by canceling your subscription to these services.

 You also have the ability to unsubscribe from promotional e-mails via the opt out link included in each promotional e-mail.
-All such opt outs will be applied within 10 business days.

 **Mobile**

 _Text Messages_

 We distribute mobile coupons and other text messages to devices of guests who have requested this information via an opt in request.
-To opt out of Target mobile messaging, reply "stop" to text messages sent from 827438 (TARGET).
+To opt out of Target mobile messaging, reply “stop” to text messages sent from 827438 (TARGET).
 This will opt you out of all Target text message campaigns from 827438 (TARGET).
-To opt out of Target Healthful text messaging, reply "stop" to 84879 or call 888-347-4944.
+To opt out of Target Healthful text messaging, reply “stop” to 84879 or call 888-347-4944.

 _Push Notifications_